Cost of Goods Sold (COGS) Template

 Below is a screenshot of the COGS template:

 Download the Free Template

 Enter your name and email in the form below and download the free template now!

 Cost of Goods Sold (COGS) measures the “direct cost” incurred in the production of any goods or services.
 It includes material cost, direct labor cost, and direct factory overheads and is directly proportional to revenue.
-As revenue increases, more resources are required to produce the goods or service.
+As revenue increases, more resources are required to produce goods or services.
 COGS is often the second line item appearing on the income statement, coming right after sales revenue.
 COGS is deducted from revenue to find gross profit.

 IFRS and US GAAP allow different policies for accounting for the cost of goods sold.
 Very briefly, there are four main types of cost of goods sold classifications.

-For more resources, check out our business templates library to download numerous free Excel modeling, PowerPoint presentation and Word document templates.
+For more resources, check out our business templates library to download numerous free Excel modeling, PowerPoint presentation, and Word document templates.